kvnbias/redux-isomorphic-spa-boilerplate-example/README.md

 # Isomorphic Boilerplate

-Boilerplate for isomorphic rendering using redux, express &amp; loopback(API)
+Boilerplate for isomorphic rendering using redux.

 ## Prerequisites
-* Knowledge on react, flux, especially redux
+* NodeJSv7+

 ## Get started
-* npm install
-* bower isntall
-* compass compile
-* grunt

-For development :
-* nodemon bin/www
-* grunt dev
+`./update.sh`

+## NOTES
+I included some example implementations of redux state, thunk, saga and observable.
+Feel free to remove those.

-For front-end only development:
+## For front-end only development:
-* make sure /src/client.jsx line 25 contains : syncHistoryWithStore(hashHistory, store);
-* npm run csr
+change history/createBrowserHistory tohistory/createHashHistory on line 4